The Countable Reals: Parameterized realizability

 \begin{definition} The \defemph{parameterized realizability topos} $\PRT{\AA, \PP}$ on the ppca $(\AA, \PP, {\cdot})$ is the topos arising from the tripos-to-topos construction applied to the tripos~$\PredSymbol[\AA, \PP]$. \end{definition}

 We recall how the construction works.
-An object $X = (|X|, {\eq[X]})$ of the topos is a set~$|X|$ with a tripos predicate ${\eq[X]} \in \Pred{|X| \times |X|}$, called the \defemph{equality predicate}, which is a partial equivalence relation in the sense of tripos logic:
+An object $X = (\carrier{X}, {\eq[X]})$ of the topos is a set~$\carrier{X}$ with a tripos predicate ${\eq[X]} \in \Pred{\carrier{X} \times \carrier{X}}$, called the \defemph{equality predicate}, which is a partial equivalence relation in the sense of tripos logic:

-Specifically, this means that there are $\R{a}, \R{b} \in \AA$ such that: \begin{enumerate} \item for all $x, y \in |X|$, $\R{c} \in (x \eq[X] y)$, and $p \in \PP$, we have $\R{a} \, \R{c} \rz[p] y \eq[X] x$, \item for all $x, y, z \in |X|$, $\R{c} \in (x \eq[X] y)$, $\R{d} \in (y \eq[X] z)$, and $p \in \PP$, we have $\R{b} \, \R{c} \, \R{d} \rz[p] x \eq[X] z$. \end{enumerate} Henceforth we shall refrain from such explicit unfolding of formulas into statements about realizers, and instead rely on the fact that a formula is valid in the tripos logic if it has an intuitionistic proof.
+Specifically, this means that there are $\R{a}, \R{b} \in \AA$ such that: \begin{enumerate} \item for all $x, y \in \carrier{X}$, $\R{c} \in (x \eq[X] y)$, and $p \in \PP$, we have $\R{a} \, \R{c} \rz[p] y \eq[X] x$, \item for all $x, y, z \in \carrier{X}$, $\R{c} \in (x \eq[X] y)$, $\R{d} \in (y \eq[X] z)$, and $p \in \PP$, we have $\R{b} \, \R{c} \, \R{d} \rz[p] x \eq[X] z$. \end{enumerate} Henceforth we shall refrain from such explicit unfolding of formulas into statements about realizers, and instead rely on the fact that a formula is valid in the tripos logic if it has an intuitionistic proof~\cite[Thm.~2.1.6]{oosten08:_realiz}.

-The equality predicate $\eq[X]$ endows $|X|$ with a notion of equality that is witnessed by realizers.
+The equality predicate $\eq[X]$ endows $\carrier{X}$ with a notion of equality that is witnessed by realizers.
 However, because we did not require reflexivity of~$\eq[X]$, there may be elements which are not equal to themselves.
-To manage the anomaly, we define the \defemph{existence predicate} $\Ex{X} \in \Pred{|X|}$ by
+To manage the anomaly, we define the \defemph{existence predicate} $\Ex{X} \in \Pred{\carrier{X}}$ by

 A realizer $\R{a} \in \Ex{X}(x)$ can be thought of as witnessing the fact that $x \in X$.
 When $\Ex{X}(x) = \emptyset$, the element $x$ ``does not exist'' from the point of view of the topos.
-We shall strategically use $\Ex{X}(x)$ to disregard such non-existent elements.\footnote{ It turns out that~$X$ is isomorphic to $(X', {\eq[X]})$ where $X' \defeq \set{x \in |X| \such (x \eq[X] x) \neq \emptyset}$, but insisting that $(x \eq[X] x) \neq \emptyset$ does not lead to any improvements. }
+We shall strategically use $\Ex{X}(x)$ to disregard such non-existent elements.\footnote{ It turns out that~$X$ is isomorphic to $(X', {\eq[X]})$ where $X' \defeq \set{x \in \carrier{X} \such (x \eq[X] x) \neq \emptyset}$, but insisting that $(x \eq[X] x) \neq \emptyset$ does not lead to any improvements. }

-A morphism $F : X \to Y$ is represented by a predicate $F \in \Pred{|X| \times |Y|}$ which is a functional, i.e., one satisfying the following conditions, with $x, x' \of |X|$ and $y, y' \of |Y|$:
+A morphism $F : X \to Y$ is represented by a predicate $F \in \Pred{\carrier{X} \times \carrier{Y}}$ which is a functional, i.e., one satisfying the following conditions, with $x, x' \of \carrier{X}$ and $y, y' \of \carrier{Y}$:

-Single-valuedness and totality are familiar conditions, while the other two ensure that~$F$ behaves with respect to existence and equality predicates.
+Single-valuedness and totality are familiar conditions, while the other two ensure that~$F$ is well-behaved with respect to existence and equality predicates.
 Note how the antecedent $\Ex{X}(x)$ in the totality condition allows~$F$ to ignore non-existing elements of~$X$.
 Two such relations represent the same morphism if they are equivalent as tripos predicates.